 The Council of Australasian University Leaders in Learning and Teaching (formally CADAD) is the peak professional body for leaders in university learning and teaching whose responsibilities include academic development.
-We seek to enhance our members' capacity to be key strategic leaders and advisers in learning and teaching.
+CAULLT seeks to enhance their members' capacity to be key strategic leaders and advisers in learning and teaching.

-► cadad.edu.au
+caullt.edu.au